 Insulin, including HUMALOG, may cause sodium retention and edema, particularly if previously poor metabolic control is improved by intensified insulin therapy.

-Adverse Reactions with Continuous Subcutaneous Insulin Infusion (CSII)
+Adverse Reactions With Continuous Subcutaneous Insulin Infusion (CSII) - HUMALOG U-100

 Table 3: Catheter Occlusions and Infusion Site